d-kleine/barrel_detection/README.md

 ...
 ```

+This code will execute and perform inference on the specified test image, displaying the image and printing the following information:

+- Image processing details, including the file path, dimensions, and detection results.
+- Speed metrics for preprocessing, inference, and postprocessing.
+- Detected class names and their corresponding indices.
+- Keypoints data for the detected objects.
+- Confidence scores for keypoints.
+- Barrel vector coordinates.
+- Estimated rotation angle of the barrel relative to the hull.
+- Barrel orientation description relative to the hull.
+- Barrel orientation vector components.

 #### 5.2 Python script (Inference)
 Alteranative, for the inference, a `2_inference.py` script is provided.
 It performs inference on a test image using the trained `YOLOv8n-pose` model.
 The script accepts two command-line arguments: